tdinelli/pySMOKEPostProcessor/scripts/COMPILE_INSTALL_LINUX.md

 - **Eigen** (https://eigen.tuxfamily.org/index.php?title=Main_Page)
 - **Boost** (https://www.boost.org/)

 Eigen and Boost are automatically installed by creating the predefined conda environment, however the OpenSMOKEpp is distributed under request by A. Cuoci.
-In order to be able to compile the c-interface of the post processor just set an environment variable pointing to the folder containing the source code of the library.
+If you already have access to the library in GitHub skip this part.
+In order to be able to compile the c++ interface of the post processor just set an environment variable pointing to the folder containing the source code of the library.
 In Linux this can be done as follow:
 ```bash
 > export OpenSMOKEpp_ROOT=$my_path$
 ```